-National reshuffle: Nikki Kaye must be sheepish about Todd Muller coup - Heather Du Plessis-Allan
+Heather du Plessis-Allan: Nikki Kaye must be sheepish about Todd Muller coup

 It never looks good to have MPs quitting immediately after a leadership change – especially two in one day.

-But I'm not sure this is a Collins problem.
+But I'm not sure this is Collins' problem.
 It feels more like the leftovers of a Muller problem, that Collins is having to deal with.

 * Heather Du Plessis-Allan hosts Drive on Newstalk ZB, weekdays 4-7pm.